 Bonsoir: Bonjour at night

-Bonjour is the go-to greeting in French.
-But if you want to be more precise (and the French usually love precision), if it’s evening or nighttime, you can say Bonsoir (literally, “Good evening”).
+Bonjour is the go-to greeting in French and means both “hello” and “good morning.”
+If it’s evening or nighttime, you can say Bonsoir (literally, “Good evening”).
 This works in formal or informal contexts, although generally if you’re meeting up with friends or family it’s fairly common to continue to use Bonjour.

 As you might have guessed, while you can certainly say Au revoir in the evening or nighttime, you can also use a neatly matched send-off: Bonne soirée.